 If you build it, will they come?

-While it’s true that blogs can be an affordable way for companies to turn their website into a content and traffic generation machine, simply having a blog isn’t a guaranteed traffic booster.
+While it’s true that blogs can be an affordable way for companies to turn their website into a content and traffic generating machine, simply having a blog isn’t a guaranteed traffic booster.

-At DMA Solutions, we’ve been writing for The Core for the last 10 years.
+At DMA Solutions, we’ve been publishing content on this blog for over 10 years.
 It’s taken consistent content generation, targeted advertising/promotion, and a few strategic pivots to turn our blog into an effective traffic and lead generator for our company.

 If you have a blog that’s under performing, or if you are working on launching a new blog that you are eager to see perform, consider implementing these strategies to boost blog traffic.